 Wisconsin Tanning Device/Facility Statute and Administrative Code

 - ss.
-255.08 - Wisconsin Tanning Statute (Tanning Statutes are being transferred to the Dept of Professional Services ).
+255.08 - Wisconsin Tanning Statute (Tanning Statutes are being transferred to the Wisconsin Department of Safety and Professional Services - Statute now 463.25).

-Tanning Statutes and Administrative Code are being transferred to the Dept of Professional Services.
-Please email a request for the skin types table or other information to DHSXrayTanning@dhs.wisconsin.gov until the Tanning move has been finalized.
+Tanning Statutes and Administrative Code are being transferred to the Wisconsin Department of Safety and Professional Services.
+Please email a request for the skin types table to DHSXrayTanning@dhs.wisconsin.gov until the Tanning move has been finalized.

 Instructions for Registering Tanning Devices